baxysquare/mister_kun/README.md

 # MiSTer Kun - Konichimeow!

-I wanted to cut a vinyl decal of the mascot for the MiSTer FPGA project, but couldn't find a clean copy on the web.
-So I decided to use the favicon and the low-res sample I found on Google Image Search and decided to remaster it for everyone to use.
-Rather than submit this directly to the MiSTer GitHub repository, I decided to host it as its own project for people to use as they see fit.

 Current Files
 - Full Color: this version is the closest to what the favicon and low-res artwork look like.
 I made an executive decision to reduce the color palette by one color to promote uniformity.
 - Grayscale: replaces the pink with gray or white for when use of color is not available.